-Join photographer/writer Sal Taylor Kydd as you uncover the nexus between the landscape and memory.
-Through written exercises, class discussion and photographic cues you will explore the connection between the landscape and natural world and your own personal narratives; through symbolism, myth and metaphor.
+Join photographer/writer Sal Taylor Kydd as you explore your personal narrative through the lens of memory and personal symbolism.
+Through written prompts and photographic cues you will explore connections to the landscape and the natural world and your own personal narratives; through the visual language of allegory, myth and metaphor.

 This workshop is designed for experienced photographers looking to develop their portfolio and who are interested in the themes of symbolism, myth, and personal history in the creation of a lyrical photograph.

 Instructor: Sal Taylor Kydd